suffolklibraries/lgc/content/collections/events/open-studio-10-09.md

     content:
       -
         type: text
-        text: 'If you are looking for a space to come and be creative on your own terms, join us on Wednesdays at our Dove Street studio for a drop-in creative working session between 10-3 pm.'
+        text: 'If you are looking for a space to come and be creative on your own terms, join us on Wednesdays at our Dove Street studio for a drop-in creative working session between 10-3pm.'
       -
         type: hardBreak
       -